Cravings, Decoded – Part 7 of 7

 - Safe and non-triggering

-This might be a quick walk, a cold shower, a puzzle, a short task, a phone call, or a playlist that shifts your mental state.
+This could be a short walk, a cold shower, a puzzle, a quick task, a phone call, or a playlist that changes your mood.

-It’s not about avoiding your emotions.
-It’s about redirecting your brain before the craving escalates.
+It’s not about avoiding emotions.
+It’s about redirecting your focus before the craving builds momentum.

 Movement resets the nervous system.

-If you can’t think your way out of the craving, move your way through it.
+If you can’t think your way out of a craving, move your way through it.

 Try:

-- A short burst of intense exercise (like 20 pushups or jumping jacks)
+- A quick burst of exercise (20 pushups or jumping jacks)

 - Breathwork (4-7-8 breathing, box breathing)